Dudubynatur3/dev-onboarding-automation/README.md

+#  Startup Developer Onboarding Automation

+**Automated Linux user & group management for seamless developer onboarding on AWS.**
+*(This is your tagline and also goes under the repo name on GitHub)*

+---

+## 📌 Project Overview
-                       Startup Developer Onboarding Automation This project automates onboarding new developers on Linux servers hosted on AWS.
+This project automates the onboarding of new developers on Linux servers hosted on AWS.
-Instead of manually creating users, groups, and permissions, this tool uses a config-driven approach to:
+Instead of manually creating users, groups, and permissions, this tool uses a **config-driven approach** to:

-✅ Create users automatically
+- ✅ Automatically create users

-✅ Assign users to groups based on roles
+- ✅ Assign users to groups based on roles

-✅ Set directory and file permissions
+- ✅ Set directory and file permissions

-✅ Generate audit logs to track all changes
+- ✅ Generate audit logs for transparency

-It’s ideal for startups or small engineering teams that want a secure, fast, and scalable onboarding process.
+Ideal for **startups or small engineering teams**, providing a **fast, secure, and scalable onboarding process**.

+---

+## 📂 Repository Structure